(1) For the purpose of the policy:

 (17) The time allowance for private outside work will be up to a maximum of 48 days per calendar year for full-time employees.

 (18) Employees undertaking private outside work are required to ensure:

 (19) Employees undertaking Private outside work are entirely responsible for their own legal liability, insurance cover, professional responsibility and workers' compensation as appropriate in respect of that outside work.
 Staff undertaking private outside work must advise their clients, etc. that:

 (20) Employees undertaking Private outside work must take out insurance cover and provide evidence of this to the University prior to commencing the outside work.
 It is recommended that employees obtain their own independent advice about the insurances required for the private outside work to be undertaken.

 (21) Some activities, even though they may attract income, are not subject to the provisions of this policy:

-(22) The above exclusions are not exhaustive and other categories of work for outside bodies may also be appropriately exempted from the provisions of this policy by the Deputy Vice Chancellor or the Executive Director, Corporate Services [see application approval delegations in Outside Work Procedure paragraph 1].
+(22) The above exclusions are not exhaustive and other categories of work for outside bodies may also be appropriately exempted from the provisions of this policy by the Deputy Vice Chancellor (Research) or the Exective Director, Financial and Human Resources [see application approval delegations in Outside Work Procedure clause 2].